MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 #### What privacy policy does Copilot in Viva Goals use?

-Our privacy policy is publicly shared and available as part of the [Microsoft Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement).
 Copilot in Viva Goals follows the [privacy and data compliance](#security-privacy-and-compliance-in-viva-goals) currently in place for Viva Goals.
+Our privacy policy is publicly shared and available as part of the Microsoft Product Terms and Data Protection Addendum.

 ## Further reading